cheqd/learn/overview/introduction-to-usdcheq/pay-for-identity-writes.md

 # Pay for Identity writes

 At a basic level, the CHEQ token is used to pay identity writes on the cheqd network.
-This functionality is made available through custom modules built by cheqd for [DIDs](../introduction-to-decentralised-identity/what-is-a-decentralised-identifier-did/) and [on-ledger Resources](../introduction-to-decentralised-identity/what-is-an-on-ledger-resource.md).&#x20;
+This functionality is made available through custom modules built by cheqd for [DIDs](../introduction-to-decentralised-identity/what-is-a-decentralised-identifier-did/) and [on-ledger Resources](../introduction-to-decentralised-identity/what-is-an-on-ledger-resource.md).

 ### Identity writes to the ledger

-As cheqd is integrated into more Software Development Kits, it will become easier for cheqd's partners to write identity transactions to the network.&#x20;
+As cheqd is integrated into more Software Development Kits, it will become easier for cheqd's partners to write identity transactions to the network.

 {% hint style="info" %}
 Note: the prices listed below are subject to change, as they are parameters controlled by community governance mechanisms.